California Veterinary Medical Board

 Defense of Licensed Veterinarians

-In 2017, the Veterinary Medical Board (VMB) received over 1,000 complaints about licensees from consumers, in addition to complaints from professional societies, law enforcement agencies, and other governmental agencies.
+Each year, the Veterinary Medical Board (VMB) receives over 1,000 complaints about licensees from consumers, in addition to complaints from professional societies, law enforcement agencies, and other governmental agencies.
 The VMB also receives information regarding misconduct via self-reporting on license renewals and regular auditing of licensees.